facebook/relay/website/docs/guided-tour/list-data/updating-connections.md

 In Relay, connection fields that are marked with the `@connection` directive are stored as special records in the store, and they hold and accumulate *all* of the items that have been fetched for the connection so far.
 In order to add or remove items from a connection, we need to access the connection record using the connection `key`, which was provided when declaring a `@connection`; specifically, this allows us to access a connection inside an [`updater`](../../updating-data/graphql-mutations/#updater-functions) function using the `ConnectionHandler` APIs.

-For example, given the following fragment that declares a `@connection`, We can access the connection record inside an `updater` function in a few different ways:
+For example, given the following fragment that declares a `@connection`, we can access the connection record inside an `updater` function in a few different ways:

 ```js
 const {graphql} = require('react-relay');